9 Surprising Things That Can Keep Your Relationship Healthy

 Do Chores Together (Seriously)

-Completing household chores together creates the feeling that you are functioning as a team.
-“For example, you can choose to wash and dry the dishes together.
-One person washes while the other dries.
-You can choose to do the laundry together.
-One folds the laundry while the other puts the clothes in the drawers,” suggests Lavelle.
-“Whatever the task may be, the goal is to come together as partners and complete a task.”
-The activity will strengthen the idea that you and your partner are a team.
+Teaming up on chores, boring as it might seem, creates the feeling that you’re functioning as a team.
+“For example, you can choose to do laundry or dishes together,” says Lavelle.
+“Whatever the task may be, the goal is to come together as partners and get it done.”
+Even better, the chore is way less lame when done together, and will create a sense of equality in your dynamic—you’re both pitching in.

 Surprise Them With Little Things

-Instead of rushing out the door in the morning, leave them a love note or post it on the door.
-Pop by their place of work with coffee or fake a meeting.
-Send them something sweet or kinky to their office.
-These little surprises will not only keep your relationship healthy, but will keep your partner on their toes, wondering what you’ll pop up with next!
+Every so often, instead of rushing out the door in the morning, leave them a love note or slap a sweet post-it on the door.
+Pop by their office with coffee or fake a meeting.
+Surprise them with something sweet or kinky.
+These little gestures are like relationship extra credit—they keep the spark alive and your partner on their toes.